kamlesh-nb/pigeon/README.md

 ##Pigeon

 Pigeon is a high performance micro web framework written in C++.
 It is built on top of libuv which is an abstraction of evented io mechanisms like epoll/kqueue/event ports and IOCP (not exactly an evented io) on windows developed in C.
 Pigeon is capable of serving static web content and supports native web api, which makes it possible to run Html5 application built using AngulaJs/ReactJs.
-The native web api can  be used to serve the data requested via ajax calls.
+The native web api can be used to serve data, that is requested via ajax calls from the Html5 Applications.

 ##Features